 How to Earn a GED

-The GED can be earned at any time in one's adult life; those under 18 may need to provide added documentation or demonstrate a reason for not following a traditional high school path, and the test is not an option for those younger than 16.
+The GED can be earned at any time in one's adult life; applicants under 18 may need to provide added documentation or demonstrate a reason for not following a traditional high school path, and the test is not an option for those younger than 16.
 Recipients of the GED can be adults looking to improve their lives or high-school-age students who want to earn an equivalent credential for some reason.
-For instance, those who dropped out of school because of disinterest or any other reason can earn their GEDs and continue on to college.
+For instance, those who dropped out of school because of disinterest or any other reason can earn their GEDs and continue on to college or the work force.

 GED training programs, available online or on-campus at training centers and colleges, help prepare individuals for the GED test.
 Self-study materials are also available for GED test preparation.